 - The excavations told us that early people were likely migrating (travelling) south to north, not north to south as presumed earlier, following the bison herd migrations and travel corridors.

-- Although the site is situated in an ice-free corridor, this site was occupied at too late of a period to be included in the peopling of the world theory (the idea that people populated the world by travelling down the ice free corridor).
+- Although the site is situated in an ice-free corridor, this site was occupied at a period too late to be included in the peopling of the world theory (the idea that people populated the world by travelling down the ice free corridor).

 - The fully intact raven bones suggest possible ceremonial use at the site.